 On a full tank, the 3-gallon flush tank will be able to flush 50 – 70 times before needing to be refilled.
 Although slightly smaller than average, the 5-gallon waste tank is usually convenient enough for groups with 2 – 5 users.
 It can also fold down and easily be transported using handles.

-If portability and the versatility of your new RV toilet are two of your top concerns, you should get a small and lightweight model like this one.
-This model also comes with a reasonable price and many of the features you should expect from any of the best RV toilets.
+If portability and the versatility are two of your top concerns, you should get a small and lightweight model like this one.
+This model also comes with a reasonable price and many of the features it has are those you would expect only from the best RV toilets.